b3h3moth/UnixCentric/doc/README.md

-UnixCentric covers everything inherent the UNIX Universe, however, as well as for the code, there are two main areas: the C language and Unix Systems Programming, but we will cover Unix history as well.
+UnixCentric covers everything inherent the UNIX Universe, however, as well as for the code, there are two main areas: the C language and Unix Systems Programming, but then in addition to the technical side we will talk about the Unix history as well.

 * [Articles](articles.md) `Articles and small tutorial`
 * [Bibliography](biblio.md) `Printed books`